KxSystems/docs/docs/ml/automl/ug/options.md

 In each case, the default grid search procedure being implemented is a shuffled 5-fold cross validation.
 This can be augmented by a user for different use cases, for example in the case of applying grid search to time series data.

-The input for this parameter is a mixed list containing the grid-search function name as a symbol and the number of folds to split the data into or the percentage of data in each fold.
+The input for this parameter is a mixed list containing the grid-search function name as a symbol and the number of folds to split the data into or the percentage of data in each fold depending on the procedure undertaken.

 For simplicity of implementation, a user should where possible use the functions within the `.ml.gs` namespace for this task.